Risk score

 7

-A score of 9 indicates that there is a 90% chance that your API would be exploited for the above reasons.
+A score of 9 indicates a 90% chance that your API might be exploited for the above reasons.

 Important: